emanuelmoraes-dev/dimensions/README.md

 * Each dimension are finite, but very bigger.
 * There are portals that can used to access online dimensions.
 That dimensions are fixed and is multiplayer.
-* The first dimension is fixed and exists a portal to access the main oline dimension.
+* The first dimension is fixed and there is a portal to access the main online dimension.
 * The items, creatures and dimensions are dynamically generated.
-* There are fixed and dynamic NPCs with different rarity and their locations and roles can be shuffled.
+* There are fixed and dynamic NPCs with different rarity and their locations and roles are shuffled.
 * There are coliseums where hearts are lost to death, but the winner gains the loser's items.
-* There are divine items (extremely strong and rare) that need sacrifices (except if the character has the "Friend os the Gods" bond) to be able to have.
+* There are divine items (extremely strong and rare) that need sacrifices (except if the character has the "Friend of the Gods" bond) to be able to have.
-  Furthermore, is necessarily to have the needed attributes to be ably to equipe (not necessarily can be use).
-Maybe it is possibly to equipe a divine items without the necessary attribute, but the debuffs must be very high.
+  Furthermore, it is necessarily to have the needed attributes to be ably to equipe (not necessarily can be use).
+Maybe it is possibly to equipe a divine items without the necessary attribute, but the debuffs are very high.
 * The quantity of divine items is very limited.
-* If the player try to take a divine item, but he is not strong enough, the item will to vanish and will back to game (probably in other location).
+* If the player try to take a divine item, but he is not strong enough to make the sacrifice, the item will to vanish and will back to game (probably in other location).
-* The divine items will the power equated to a rare item if the owner does not activate.
+* The divine items will the power equated to a rare item if the owner does not activate the item.
 * If the player try to activate a divine item without the necessary power, the player will lose his all hearts, except 1 (one), and the divine item will to vanish and will back to game (probably in a different location than